dido-jr/robot/README.md

          turn(+2, 0.5)
 ```

-The `main function` call find_nearest_token function and pass the token returned by it to the reach_and_grab function until the lenght of the grabbed_token list will be same of the list tokens at the first iteration, when it contains all the tokens.
+The `main function` call the find_nearest_token function and pass the token returned by it to the reach_and_grab function until the lenght of the grabbed_token list will be same of the list tokens at the first iteration, when it contains all the tokens.

 ```plaintext
 while len(grabbed_token) < end :